Bringing eggs and sperm together in a carefully controlled environment to generate high-quality embryos, also known as in vitro fertilisation.

 - Tests of your sperm function have shown that the sperm would be unlikely to achieve fertilisation, or embryo quality and implantation may be compromised

-- You have chosen to use donated gametes
+- You have chosen to use donated eggs and sperm

-Human embryos are delicate, and cultivating them in our laboratory for a longer period of time allows us to pick more reliably the best ones to return to your uterus.
+Human embryos are delicate, and cultivating them in our laboratory for a longer period of time allows us to pick the best ones to return to your uterus more reliably.

 Blastocyst culture is a scientific term for when your embryos are kept in our laboratory incubators for longer.
 This ensures they undergo critical developmental changes before being returned to the uterus.